GPS Tracker For Hiking

 DeLorme inReach Explorer

-- 100% global coverage through the Iridium satellite network
+- Global coverage through the Iridium satellite network

 - Built-in GPS and navigation with preloaded DeLorme topographic maps

-- Long battery life of up to 100 hours in tracking mode and up to 30 days in power-saving mode
+- Up to 100 hours in tracking mode and up to 30 days in power-saving mode

-- Customizable message templates and the ability to send and receive messages with any cell phone number or email address
+- Customizable message templates, with messages going to any cell number or email address

 - Built-in compass, barometer, and accelerometer